 In this course, students will interpret social life from the point of view of the individual.
 Furthermore, they will identify the prevalent role of social institutions and social groups in the configuration of individuals as social entities.
 Additionally, students will explain the power of influence from individuals within groups, interaction processes, and social conflicts.
 Students will also critically analyze certain cultural patterns that promote and perpetuate conflictive interactions between individuals and between groups.
-(Pre-requisite: PSYC 2510)
+(Pre-requisite: PSYC 2510 or PSYC 1010, PSYC 1020)